JaeL17/Medical-Image-Segmentation/README.md

 # Medical-Image-Segmentation
 # Overview
 Welcome to the repository for Medical Image Segmentation, a crucial task in the field of computer vision.
-Since 2021, there have been significant advancements in image segmentation, with transformer based architectures or hybrid architectures (combining transformer blocks and convolutional blocks) emerging as State-of-the-Art models.This project focuses on implementing transfer learning on pre-trained transformers based computer vision models such as Segformers, DPT, BEiT, and UPerNet to achieve advanced semantic segmentation performance in medical imaging.
+Since 2021, there have been significant advancements in image segmentation, with transformer based architectures or hybrid architectures (combining transformer blocks and convolutional blocks) emerging as State-of-the-Art models.
+This project focuses on implementing transfer learning on pre-trained transformers based computer vision models such as Segformers, DPT, BEiT, and UPerNet to achieve advanced semantic segmentation performance in medical imaging.

 ## Motivation
-In intent classification, it is essential to grasp a broader understanding of the underlying meaning in a sentence.
-However, conventional embedding models tend to focus on specific entity attributes within a sentence, such as certain keywords.
-To address this limitation, I implemented a data augmentation method to construct a triplet training dataset using the entity attributes and entity relations information extracted from FewRel relation classification dataset.
-You can access the FewRel dataset here: [FewRel dataset](https://paperswithcode.com/dataset/fewrel)
+In 2019, an estimated 5 million people were diagnosed with a cancer of the gastro-intestinal tract worldwide.
+Of these patients, about half are eligible for radiation therapy, usually delivered over 10-15 minutes a day for 1-6 weeks.
+Radiation oncologists try to deliver high doses of radiation using X-ray beams pointed to tumors while avoiding the stomach and intestines.
+With newer technology such as integrated magnetic resonance imaging and linear accelerator systems, also known as MR-Linacs, oncologists are able to visualize the daily position of the tumor and intestines, which can vary day to day.
+In these scans, radiation oncologists must manually outline the position of the stomach and intestines in order to adjust the direction of the x-ray beams to increase the dose delivery to the tumor and avoid the stomach and intestines.
+This is a time-consuming and labor intensive process that can prolong treatments from 15 minutes a day to an hour a day, which can be difficult for patients to tolerate—unless deep learning could help automate the segmentation process.
+A method to segment the stomach and intestines would make treatments much faster and would allow more patients to get more effective treatment.
+You can access the dataset here: [dataset](https://www.kaggle.com/competitions/uw-madison-gi-tract-image-segmentation/overview)

 ## Contents
-1. **Data Parsing**: Code for constructing the triplet training dataset.
+1. **Data Parsing**: Code for loading training and validation dataset, as well as pre-processing the data.
-2. **Training**: Code for fine-tuning open-source sentence embedding models on the triplet training dataset.
+2. **Training**: Code for transfer learning open-source models from Hugging Face on the training dataset.
+This section also includes computing Dice coefficients on validation dataset.
-3. **Testing**: Code for computing the top-3 accuracy of **MTEB/mtop_intent** dataset using a retrieval task approach based on Annoy index.
-In this approach, the trainset of MTEB/mtop_intent is indexed, and the testset is used as a search query.
-4. **Visualising Attention**: Code for visualising the attention mechanisms within each layer of the embedding models.
+3. **Visualisation**: Code for displaying sample images and inference resylts of a segmentation model.

 ## Running the code
 1. **Data Parsing**